frinknet/GitPushy/README.md

 In the build section GitPushy creates a clean clone of a git repository and deposits it in the specified **$PUSHY_BUILD_DIR**.
 The clone is set to the branch being deployed to it's latest commits.
 Then the build script is run to do any of the heavy lifting necessary in the bundling of code.

-If this process is rather strenuous and time consuming it may be better to run these detatched from a *.gitpushy-{trigger}-custom* script to avoid monopolizing the git commit process.
+If this process is rather strenuous and time consuming it may be better to run these detatched from a *.gitpushy-custom* script to avoid monopolizing the git commit process.
 See more on GitPushy Custom Script.

 In most cases where GitPushy is used to deploy websites this script will be used to move files to their proper location and possibly delete files